 March 31, 2014

-CHICAGO – The Cook County Health & Hospitals (CCHHS) announced today Doctor Tom Patrianakos, Division Chair of Ophthalmology was named Doctor of the Year, Cook County Health & Hospitals System.
+CHICAGO – The Cook County Health & Hospitals (CCH) announced today Doctor Tom Patrianakos, Division Chair of Ophthalmology was named Doctor of the Year, Cook County Health.

 “Dr. Patrianakos is a physician who is fully behind the mission of the County Health System and is dedicated to providing high quality care that is compassionate.
 He has lead the way for patients who especially are in need of Glaucoma care.
-We are proud of the way Tom has worked to make his patients a priority and raise the bar in eye care at County,” said Dr. Claudia Fegan, Executive Medical Director, Cook County Health & Hospitals System.
+We are proud of the way Tom has worked to make his patients a priority and raise the bar in eye care at County,” said Dr. Claudia Fegan, Executive Medical Director, Cook County Health.

 Dr. Patrianakos was selected amongst more than 500 colleagues and has been a County physician for 7 years.